SHOBHIT112005/Apple-iPhone-website-Clone-Project/README.md

 This project is a clone of the Apple iPhone website created using HTML, CSS, JavaScript, React.js, GSAP, and Three.js.
 It aims to replicate the sleek design and smooth animations of the original website.

-Check out the Apple iPhone Website Clone [here](https://appleiphonewebsiteclone-shobhit112005s-projects.vercel.app/).
+Check out the Apple iPhone Website Clone <a href="https://appleiphonewebsiteclone-shobhit112005s-projects.vercel.app/" target="_blank">here</a>.

 ## Features